cloudartisan/101kg/README.md

 #### Download Selection Options:
 - `--list`: List available videos without downloading anything
-- `--single NAME_OR_NUMBER`: Download a specific video by name or index number
+- `--single NAME_OR_NUMBER`: Download a specific video by name or index number (including all parts if multi-part)
 - `--url DIRECT_URL`: Download from a direct video URL
-- `--output FILENAME`: Specify output filename for downloads
+- `--output FILENAME`: Specify output filename for downloads (part suffix will be added for multi-part videos)
-- `--indexes "1,3,5"`: Download specific videos by index numbers (comma-separated list)
+- `--indexes "1,3,5"`: Download specific videos by index numbers (comma-separated list, all parts will be downloaded for each index)

 ### Example Commands